-Manchester is a major UK city and the University of Manchester is one of the largest single-site universities in Europe.
-The University is an internationally renowned centre of excellence in research and teaching, boasting four current Nobel Laureates, two of whom are based in the School of Physics and Astronomy.
+Manchester is a major UK city and The University of Manchester is one of the largest single-site universities in Europe.
+The University is an internationally renowned centre of excellence in research and teaching, boasting four current Nobel Laureates, two of whom are based in the Department of Physics and Astronomy.

 A brief history of the University of Manchester.